 Arthritis is the leading cause of disability in the US, affecting at least 54 million adults and almost 300,000 children.
 Unfortunately, this number is on the rise, with more than 78 million people on track to have the disease by the year 2040.
-At Spine & Sports Medical Group in Campbell, California, the team of dedicated physiatrists understands the debilitating effects arthritis can have on your quality of life.
+At Spine & Sports Medical Group in Campbell, California and San Jose, California, the team of dedicated physiatrists understands the debilitating effects arthritis can have on your quality of life.
 The expert providers can help you manage your symptoms and return to everyday activities.
 To learn more about your treatment options, call the office or use the online scheduling tool today.

 Arthritis is a collective term for a group of diseases that cause inflammation and swelling in your joints.
 Over time, constant inflammation results in pain and a loss of movement which can limit your ability to do even simple everyday activities, like holding a pencil.